What Is Narcissistic Love Bombing?

 1. Narcissism

 Although love bombing is not a diagnostic term, mental health professionals typically use it to describe the manipulative behavior that narcissistic or abusive individuals employ in early romance.
-It is used to gain power over a person—often someone vulnerable and appearing in need of a “savior.”
+It is used to gain power over a person—often someone vulnerable to grand gestures and appearing in need of a “savior.”

-Using gifts and affection, the narcissistic love bomber essentially taps into the recipient’s internal reward system.
-This helps quickly create a bond that can have addictive-like qualities.
+Using gifts, affection, and positive attention, the narcissistic love bomber essentially taps into the recipient’s internal reward system.
+This psychological manipulation helps quickly create a bond that can have addictive-like qualities.
 This serves to make their partner feel dependent on them.

 However, the secret motive of the love bomber is not simply to seek love.
+It is a manipulative tactic of narcissistic abuse.
 Research shows that narcissistic love bombers, who tend to be lacking in self-esteem, ultimately want to gain control over you.

 2. Attachment Issues

-Not all love bombing is conscious or manipulative.
+Not all love bombing is a conscious manipulation tactic.
 In some cases, unconscious or unresolved attachment issues propel an individual to love bomb.

 For example, someone who has an insecure attachment style may love bomb in an effort to “secure” the relationship quickly, because they fear being abandoned.
 Unfortunately, the love bombing may overwhelm a partner and turn them off, leading to a self-fulfilling prophecy.

 Alternatively, an individual with an avoidant attachment style love bombs to feel in control over the level of intimacy.
-When the partner reciprocates, they typically get overwhelmed by the closeness and push them away, which leads to the opposite of love bombing: ghosting.
+When the partner reciprocates, they typically get overwhelmed by the closeness and push the partner away, which leads to the opposite of love bombing: ghosting.

 3. Loneliness

-Sometimes love bombing can simply be enthusiasm from a lonely person who is desperate for a close relationship.
+Sometimes love bombing can simply be enthusiasm from a lonely person who is desperate for a friendship or romantic relationship.

 4. Genuine love

-Love-bombing behavior may be an expression of genuine love, especially if an individual comes from a family or culture that is demonstrative with affection.
+Love-bombing behavior may be an expression of genuine love, not a manipulative tactic, especially if an individual comes from a family or culture that is demonstrative with affection.
 In addition, it’s important to note that men tend to fall in love more quickly than women do, research has found.

 On the flip side, new love can reduce activity in brain networks involved in judgment and negativity.
 The neural systems responsible for critical assessments basically shut down.
 It’s as if the brain is driving us to fall in love and stay in love.